 Financial Crimes Compliance

-In the United States and across the globe, each day brings headlines of new investigations and penalties involving banks, broker-dealers, hedge funds, private equity, virtual currency, on line fantasy sports and other non-financial businesses.
+In the United States and across the globe, each day brings headlines of new investigations and penalties involving banks, broker-dealers, hedge funds, private equity, virtual currency, online fantasy sports and other non-financial businesses.
 Increasing regulatory pressures demand that firms implement and maintain effective financial crimes compliance programs to meet ever-growing regulatory expectations.

 Lewis Baach Kaufmann Middlemiss's experienced team of former senior in-house compliance professionals and law enforcement officials advises and represents financial institutions and businesses in the U.S. and around the world in connection with criminal, civil, and regulatory investigations and enforcement actions.
 Our areas of compliance expertise include: